varnish/varnish-wiki/source/magento/magento2_varnish_basics.rst

 Varnish can help your webservers with load balancing, firewalls, file compressions, cookie management, etc.

-A better insite on some of these Varnish characteristics would be to get to know our product Varnish Cache a little better.
+A better in-site on some of these Varnish characteristics would be to get to know our product Varnish Cache a little better.
 Varnish cache as the name suggests allows caching of resources.
 This mechanism is enhanced to allow multiple identical requests from different clients to have the